806.8 Storm Water Pollution Prevention Plan (SWPPP)

 Mulch berms are most effective when piled to a height of at least two feet, preferably installed in existing vegetation, outside of, or at the edge of project clearing limits, so that a buffer of undisturbed soil and vegetation remains on both sides of the berm.
 Mulch berms will generally be installed at the time of clearing and grubbing, and must be maintained for as long as necessary to contain sediment from runoff.
 Mulch berms should be installed on the contour when possible to prevent overtopping or overloading at single points.

-Mulch berms shall be inspected as part of MODOT’s routine inspections.
-It is also recommended that casual daily inspections be made during periods of prolonged rainfall.
-Where deficiencies exist, additional mulch, or another appropriate BMP shall be installed as approved or directed by the engineer.
+Where deficiencies are identified as a result of stormwater inspections, additional mulch, or another appropriate BMP shall be installed as approved or directed by the engineer.

 Sediment deposits shall be removed and disposed of when the deposit approaches 1/2 the height of the berm or sooner.
 A mulch berm shall remain in place until areas that drain to the structure are stabilized in accordance with the permit and the engineer directs that it be removed.
 Upon removal, the contractor shall remove and dispose of any excess silt accumulations, grade and dress the area to the satisfaction of the engineer, and establish vegetation on all bare areas.